 Memorable Manitobans: Oscar Bert Grubert (1929-2014)

-Born at Winnipeg in 1929, one of four children of Polish immigrants George Gershon Grubert (1893-1975) and Adela Grubert (c1897-1975), his early years were spent at River Hills where his father operated a general store until 1941.
+Born at Winnipeg in 1929, one of four children of Polish immigrants George Gershon Grubert (1893-1975) and Adela Grubert (c1897-1975), brother of Harry Grubert, his early years were spent at River Hills where his father operated a general store until 1941.
 He returned to Winnipeg and attended school in the city’s North End.
 In 1954, he received a law degree from the Manitoba Law School.